-Summer is here, and it promises to be a scorcher!
+Summer is just around the corner, and it promises to be a scorcher!
 When it gets hot out, it also gets dry.
 That increase in environmental dryness contributes heavily to fire danger risks.
 However, like Smokey the Bear says: “Only You can prevent forest fires!”
 Also, that saying applies, directly, to water heater owners.
 While it is surprising to some, water heater malfunctions are the direct cause of hundreds of fires every year.
 In fact, according to the National Fire Protection Association, water heaters were responsible for 11% of all the fires started by home-heating devices!
 So, in light of that shocking piece of fire trivia, let’s talk about the steps you can take today to help prevent water heater-caused fires this summer.

 Step 1 – Have Your Water Heater Inspected by a Professional Every YearHaving us here at the Water Heaters Masters come out and inspect/perform maintenance on your water heater annually is an impactful way to prevent fires.
 During these inspections, our plumbing professionals will make sure that your water heater is free of malfunctions.
 We also make sure to get a head start on preventing possible future failures.
 Remember, even something as seemingly small as a pinhole gas leak can cause a major fire!
 Get your water heater checked by our water heater experts annually!